 There is something undeniably magical about steam trains and this one is particularly special.
 Having children who are obsessed with trains means we have seen a few but this one is the best by far.
 Boarding at Corfe Castle and heading off on the six mile journey to Swanage evokes an immediate feeling of holiday – even if it’s a cold, wet November day.
 Trains run throughout the year.
 Swanage is exactly what it says on the tin; an iconic seaside town complete with Punch & Judy show, buckets and spades, ice creams, deck chairs and dive bombing sea gulls.
-Go out of season and you will be in for a treat.
 You can also now combine your train journey with a cruise from Poole harbour.

 Whenever we announce we are off to Farmer Palmers – despite living on a farm – our kids literally howl with delight.
 If you have kids under the age of 8 they are guaranteed a brilliant day out at this carefully thought out farm park where children can run from barn to barn petting guinea pigs, bottle feeding lambs, grooming ponies and betting on piglet racing.
 Farmer Palmer is there most days giving fun and informative cow milking demonstrations which are a must.
 A great one for all weather as there is masses for little ones to do inside – soft play, sensory barn, ride on tractors, bouncy castle, bale slides – as well as out.